 - 2.73 Consultation on the Plan for Stafford Borough Part 2 Proposals document and accompanying SA Report was undertaken in summer 2015.
-Comments on the Plan have been considered by SBC and have influenced the publication version.
-No consultation responses were received on the SA Report. - 2.74 Stafford Borough Council is inviting comments on the Plan for Stafford Borough Part 2 Publication document and this SA Report.
-Both documents are being published on the Council's website for consultation from 26th November 2015 to 12 noon on Monday 25th January 2016.
-This stage of the consultation process provides members of the public and key stakeholders with the opportunity to make representations on the soundness of any paragraph and policy in the Plan, and on the legal compliance of the Plan's content and the process used in its preparation.
-In addition, representations can be made on the content of the SA Report.
+Comments on the Plan were considered by SBC and influenced the publication version.
+No consultation responses were received on the SA Report. - 2.74 Stafford Borough Council then invited comments on the Plan for Stafford Borough Part 2 Publication document and the SA Report (November 2015).
+Both documents were published on the Council's website for consultation from 26th November 2015 to 12 noon on Monday 25th January 2016.
+This stage of the consultation process provided members of the public and key stakeholders with the opportunity to make representations on the soundness of any paragraph and policy in the Plan, and on the legal compliance of the Plan's content and the process used in its preparation.
+In addition, representations could be made on the content of the SA Report.